wolfSSL/documentation/wolfBoot/src/appendix01.md

 If the ATA disk has no password set, the disk will be locked with the password provided at the first boot.

 ## Unlocking the Disk with a TPM-Sealed Secret
 wolfBoot allows to seal secret safely in the TPM in a way that it can be unsealed only under specific conditions.
-Please refer to files TPM.md and measured_boot.md for more information.
+Please refer to [Appendix M](appendix13.md) and [Appendix G](appendix07.md)for more information.
 If the options `WOLFBOOT_TPM_SEAL` and `DISK_LOCK` are enabled, wolfBoot will use a TPM sealed secret as the password to unlock the disk.
 The following options controls the sealing and unsealing of the secret:

 | Option | Description |